76M FOOTHILLS TRAIL RUN - South/North Carolina

 over 25,000' of elevation gain

-Anticipate a group start by 0730 (sunrise 0738), north to south.
 Prepare to be fully self-supported for most of 24 hours with an overnight.
 Abundant water is along the trail, with filtration treatment at your discretion.
-We'll leave one or more bailout vehicles at Whitewater Falls at the 50M point, where the trail crosses NC-281/SC-130.
+We'll leave one or more bailout vehicles at Whitewater Falls at the 50M point, where the trail crosses NC-281/SC-130 - MAP at right.
 Supplies and drop bags may be left in these cars.
 Anyone planning to stop after 50 miles can leave their vehicles at the Falls and meet the rest at the finish.

 I will be carrying one Pocket Profile Foothills Trail Elevation Profile Map.
 If you want your own map you can print the one below or secure one for $6.10 from Anti-Gravity Gear.

 Sunday, March 18 - While everyone is free to fly, most of us will find a comfortable group and hang on to either the bail-out or the finish at Oconee.
 Assuming different finishes for different abilities and objectives, we'll hide keys for the cabins and the bail-out vehicles so that no one has to wait for others.
 Please secure valuables accordingly.
 There won't be much sleep after the run with a check-out time of 1000 (will try to get that extended when we get there), but there will be a hot shower.
 Any food you need following the run will be whatever you bring or any leftovers from Friday night.
 After checkout, we'll retrieve vehicles from the start, then try to hit a local restaurant and enjoy brunch together (with stories) before parting company.
 I will stick around at Oconee until all persons are accounted for.